CatAnnaDev/DiscordBot-Template-CSharp/README.md

 Config | Json config file
 Log | Log system with color
 Cmds | a bit of commands to see and understand
-Embed | Make Enbed easily and faster
+Embed | Make Embed easily and faster